Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 In a reaction such as `a + b + c ⇒ d + e` the **input molecules** are  `a`, `b`, and `c`, and the **output molecules** are `d` and `e`.
 A reaction can have one or more input molecules, and zero or more output molecules.

-Once a reaction starts, the input molecules instantaneously disappear from the soup (they are "consumed" by the reaction), and then the output molecules are injected into the soup.
+Once a reaction starts, the input molecules instantaneously disappear from the soup (they are “consumed” by the reaction), and then the output molecules are injected into the soup.

 The simulator can start many reactions concurrently whenever their input molecules are available.